Major Jones

 Major James Brooks Jones (born July 9, 1953) is an American retired professional basketball player who played in the NBA and other leagues.
-Born in McGehee, Arkansas, he attended and played college basketball at Albany State University.
+Born in McGehee, Arkansas, he played college basketball for the Albany State Golden Rams.

 He was drafted by the American Basketball Association (ABA) in 1974 by the San Diego Conquistadors, and in 1976 by the National Basketball Association's Portland Trail Blazers.
+Jones played for the Allentown Jets of the Eastern Basketball Association from 1976 to 1978.
+He was selected as the EBA Rookie of the Year in 1977 and named to the All-EBA Second Team in 1977 and 1978.

 Jones' brothers Wil (born 1947), Caldwell (born 1950) and Charles (born 1957) all played at Albany State and in the NBA.